Payadel/OnRails/docs/SECURITY.md

 ## Reporting a Vulnerability

-If there are any vulnerabilities, don't hesitate to _report them_.
+If there are any vulnerabilities in this project, don't hesitate to _report them_.

 1. Use any of the contact addresses.
 2. Describe the vulnerability.